discretize/discretize-guides/guides/damage-mitigation/index.md

-﻿---
+---
-title: 'Damage Mitigation'
+title: Damage Mitigation
-date: '2021-02-24'
+date: 2021-02-24
-image: './images/reflect.jpg'
+image: ./images/reflect.jpg
-description: 'Learn which skills and traits your profession can use to avoid damaging mechanics.'
+description: Learn which skills and traits your profession can use to avoid damaging mechanics.
-hidden: 'false'
+hidden: "false"
 ---

 ## Projectiles Destruction / Reflection